top of page

 The adjective 'reserved' has its etymological roots in the Latin word 'reservare,' which is composed of 're,' meaning 'back' or 'again,' and 'servare,' meaning 'to keep' or 'to save.'
 This etymology reflects the concept of keeping something back or saving it, suggesting a cautious and restrained approach.
 In contemporary usage, 'reserved' describes individuals who tend to be cautious, restrained, or introverted in speech or demeanor.
 It conveys the idea of holding back or keeping one's thoughts, emotions, or expressions in check, aligning with the word's etymological origins in the notion of preservation and restraint.

-Quiz: Find the meaning of the adjective reserved:
+Find the correct meaning of the adjective reserved:

 Try Again!